-Experience the Serengeti of Salt Lake City at our Elephant Encounter exhibit!
-Watch our African elephants and white rhinoceroses flourish on an expansive re-creation of the African plains.
+Experience the Serengeti of Salt Lake City at our Elephant Encounter exhibit.
+Watch our white rhinoceroses flourish on an expansive re-creation of the African plains.

-The Elephant Encounter provides a stimulating environment for our elephants and rhinoceros by providing them with a range of activities and habitats.
+The Elephant Encounter provides a stimulating environment for our rhinos by providing them with a range of activities and habitats.
 The diverse environment promotes natural behaviors, giving the animals the physical and mental stimulation they need to stay healthy and happy.

-Walking further down, guests can get a nose-to-nose view of our elephants and rhinos near the Kopje.
+Guests can get a nose-to-nose view of the rhinos at the Kopje.
 The Kopje (co-pea) is a part of our West Habitat and is made to resemble the small hills that rise from the African veld.
 It features a watering hole and a feeding area to attract the animals for a better view.
 At the Kopje, you’ll be able to observe the animals up close through safety windows that are two inches thick.

 At the edge of our West Habitat, there is a smaller lodge that gives guests another vantage point to see the animals.
-There you’ll find educational activities like our Elephant Scale.
-The Elephant Scale encourages guests to pile on together to find out if they collectively weigh as much as a baby elephant, a newborn rhino, or week’s worth of elephant food.
+There you’ll find educational activities like our interactive scale.
+The scale encourages guests to pile on together to find out if they collectively weigh as much as a a newborn rhino or week’s worth of food.